FnSolo/Greyboxer/README.md

 Blender install instructions:
 -
-1. Download the zip (On the right press '+' to see other releases and press it)
+1. Download the zip *(On the right press '+' to see other releases and press it then press "source.zip" to download the project, unzip project folder = same list as on GitHub)*
 2. Open Blender - Edit - Preferences - Addons - Click the \/ (its upper right) - Install from disk - Select Blender Mesh Extruder.zip - Install from disk button
 3. Press N or arrow to open default Sidebar (on right) - click Tool - it is below "Workspace" if no other addons.